 The presentations were well received by both groups.
 Each group shared their experiences and comments following each intersection.
 BFC captured comments and will follow up with the city on next steps with potential solutions (both shorter and longer term).
 And, it appears BFC will be invited back by both groups to make similar presentations on other intersection/facility opportunities in 2021.

-We’ll be sure to keep you posted on any improvements or measures that are taken at any of these intersections as a result of presentations like these and/or our continued efforts to generate awareness for the problems/issues at intersections and other facilites, as well as any future presentations we make.
+We’ll be sure to keep you posted on any improvements or measures that are taken at any of these intersections as a result of presentations like these and/or our continued efforts to generate awareness for the problems/issues at intersections and other facilities, as well as any future presentations we make.

-In the meantime, please continue to let us know when (and where) you have unsafe experiences on your bike (or even walking) as a function of the way the road/street is designed, striped, configured, etc. Either submit a comment below, or email us at email@example.com.
+In the meantime, please continue to let us know when (and where) you have unsafe experiences on your bike (or even walking) as a function of the way the road/street is designed, striped, configured, etc. Either submit a comment below or email us at firstname.lastname@example.org.